Richie Lending logo

 What distinguishes Richie is their focus on serving underrepresented entrepreneurs—business owners of color, immigrants, and female entrepreneurs—while maintaining accessibility through multiple integration options: no-code (subdomain attachment in one hour), some-code (widget insertion), and full API solutions.
 They offer anonymous prequalification with soft credit pulls, encrypted personal information, and dedicated 24/7 customer support.
 The company allows platform partners to retain merchant relationships, generate ancillary revenue, and customize the entire experience through their fully private-labeled solution.

 However, Richie AI is a B2B technology provider, not a direct lender.
 Consumers cannot directly apply for loans through Richie; they must access loans through their integrated partner platforms.
 The pricing page is incomplete on the public site, making plan details unclear.
-Their business model depends entirely on SaaS platform adoption, and actual loan terms, rates, and approval odds depend on the lenders in their network rather than Richie itself.
+Their business model depends entirely on SaaS platform adoption, and actual loan terms, rates, and eligibility fields depend on the lenders in their network rather than Richie itself.
 Success requires merchant platforms to actively promote the lending program to their users.

 Services & Features